Dingle Way – 7 Days

 - Day 7 / Depart

-- After breakfast, we will organise transport for you back to Camp to get public transport to Tralee.
+After breakfast, we will arrange transport for you back to Camp to get public transport to Tralee.

 - 6 nights bed and breakfast